santhoshpavadala/JavascriptBasics/README.md

 JavaScript and Java are completely different languages, both in concept and design.
 JavaScript was invented by Brendan Eich in 1995, and became an ECMA standard in 1997.
 ECMA-262 is the official name of the standard.
 ECMAScript is the official name of the language.

+**JAVASCRIPT SECOND STAGE**
+JavaScript Where To
+The <script> Tag ,
+In HTML,JavaScript code is inserted between <script> and </script> tags.

+****Old JavaScript examples may use a type attribute: <script type="text/javascript">.
+The type attribute is not required.
+JavaScript is the default scripting language in HTML.****

+**JavaScript Functions and Events**
+A JavaScript function is a block of JavaScript code, that can be executed when "called" for.
+For example, a function can be called when an event occurs, like when the user clicks a button.

+**JavaScript in <head> or <body>**
+You can place any number of scripts in an HTML document.
+Scripts can be placed in the <body>, or in the <head> section of an HTML page, or in both.
+**JavaScript in <head>**
+In this example, a JavaScript function is placed in the <head> section of an HTML page.
+The function is invoked (called) when a button is clicked:

+**JavaScript Output**
+JavaScript Display Possibilities
+JavaScript can "display" data in different ways:
+Writing into an HTML element, using innerHTML.
+Writing into the HTML output using document.write().
+Writing into an alert box, using window.alert().
+Writing into the browser console, using console.log().

+Using innerHTML
+To access an HTML element, JavaScript can use the document.getElementById(id) method.
+The id attribute defines the HTML element.
+The innerHTML property defines the HTML content: